- Use Case

 Webhooks are sometimes referred to as “Reverse APIs,” as they give you what amounts to an API spec, and you must design an API for the webhook to use.
 The webhook will make an HTTP request to your app (typically a POST), and you will then be charged with interpreting it.
 You can think of it as a regular API route that your CLI/UI uses but in this case the user will be 3rd party service that you rely on.

 While most developers are consuming webhooks that are produced by popular services such as Stripe or GitHub, sometimes you also want to let users receive webhooks from your application.
 In this blog post, we will build a simple application where users can register their endpoints and receive events.

-Our application will be written in Go (installation instruction can be found here) but you can choose any language you want and this is just a simple example that demonstrates the outgoing webhook behavior.
+Our application will be written in Go (installation instruction can be found in the golang.org install page) but you can choose any language you want and this is just a simple example that demonstrates the outgoing webhook behavior.
 The code is simple and even non-Go developers should find it readable:

 To use our webhook producer we need an endpoint that can receive and help us debug it.
 For this task, we will be using this free service: https://bin.webhookrelay.com/.
 Upon opening the link you should be redirected to a unique URL that is your bin.
 Get the bin address, you will need it in a minute.

 $ go run main.go

 After adding it, in a few seconds you should start seeing logs:

 And in our webhooks bin we should see incoming requests: